 If you do want to work with me there are some rules

-The project will be a dynamic one and has some momentum (to ensure it lands sometime before I die) and has been cleared with the relevant authorities (ok, your committee, your community, your boss, your partner, wife or husband, basically whoever is really in charge).
+The project will be a dynamic one and has momentum (to ensure it lands sometime before I die) and has been cleared with the relevant authorities (your committee, your community, your boss, your partner, your wife or your husband, basically whoever is really in charge).
 It has a defined start and end (unless you just want to pay me to sit around and do nothing, which is fine too).

 Talk to me

-Project communications are dynamic, or I might just forget that you exist (or worse think you have died.
-Pick up the phone and explain why you don’t have time (to send me the pictures, the content, to write your detailed requirements).
-Granted that time is a scarce commodity, but one of my many weaknesses is that I have no telepathic skills.
+Project communications are dynamic or I might just forget that you exist (or worse think you have died.)
+Pick up the phone and explain why you don’t have the time (to detail your requirements or reply to my requests for further information).
+Granted that time is a scarce commodity for me too, but one of my many weaknesses is that I have no telepathic skills.

 Full payment or a clear regular payment plan

 I need the money today, not in several months time.
 If I have invoiced you or you asked me to invoice you, pay it is that simple.
-Some may think that because I live in an impressive looking house, with a plaque outside, you need to know I am still paying for it and it is bloody expensive to look after national treasures.
-There are no grants for B-listers and the grants that exist don’t go with the house, but must be repaid if you move, which favours only the (very) rich.
+Some may think that because I live in an impressive looking house, with a plaque outside that I have no need for money.
+You need to know I am still paying for it (the house not the plaque) and it is bloody expensive to look after national treasures, which the state imposes severe restrictions on but provides zero subsidy.
+There are no grants for B-listers and even when the grants pop up – they go with the house and must be repaid if you move.
+This favours only the (very) rich.

 Your time and commitment and a start and end date

-Many projects seem to be terribly urgent, should have been completed yesterday, bla bla, but suddenly the project stalls because you’ve neglected to tell me that you have booked a long overdue sabbatical and there is no internet in your mountain bothy … that you didn’t explain that decisions are made by committee or that you were just playing with me to put in a quote alongside 43 others … or that you weren’t sure how much to budget (because you could not be arsed to do your homework that you are paid to do) … whatever
+Many projects seem to be terribly urgent, should have been completed yesterday, bla bla, but suddenly the project stalls because you’ve neglected to tell me that you have booked a long overdue sabbatical and there is no internet in your mountain bothy … that you didn’t explain that all decisions are made by committee (which meets only intermittently as they have no accountability to anyone) or that you were just playing with me to put in a quote alongside 43 others … or that you weren’t sure how much to budget (because you could not be arsed to do your homework that you are paid to do) … whatever

 IT IS WORTH BEING UPFRONT THAT MANY PROJECTS FALTER BECAUSE

-Make time … your project will land safely and to budget.
+Make time, engage and your project will land safely and to budget.

 OR A CLUE

-Find out about stuff (but please don’t ask a lawyer) or simply ask me & take my word for it … there are lots of experts out there who will give you an opinion for free.
-But beware that some advice comes with a health warning – be prejudiced against certain solutions (like opensource); irrelevant (they apply to corporate situations where the risks are much higher); are disproportionate (again might apply to multimillion pound projects); competitor envy (why didn’t you ask me if I wanted to do it?).
+Find out about stuff (but please don’t ask a lawyer) or simply ask me & please take my word for it … Yes, there are lots of experts out there who will give you an opinion for free.
+But beware that some advice comes with a health warning – be prejudiced against certain solutions (like opensource); irrelevant (they apply to corporate situations where the risks are monumental); are disproportionate (again might apply to multimillion pound projects); competitor envy.

 HAS UNREALISTIC EXPECTATIONS